SreevidyaChGitHub/International-Facility-Link-System/README.md

 Linkage, Approval and Extract modules.

 <b>Contribution as a Team member</b>
-- Analysis of the requirements assigned and preparing low-level design(LLD) document.
+- Analysing the requirements assigned and preparing low-level design(LLD) document.
-- Developing applications using ASP.NET, C#, Java Script with SQL Server as a Database in the backend.
+- Coding using ASP.NET, C#, Java Script with SQL Server as a Database in the backend.
 - Developing SSIS packages in SQL Server 2005 and prepared installation guides to deploy them successfully in the production.
 - Preparing MSI and Installation documents for regular dev builds.